NotAShelf/notashelf.dev/apps/notashelf.dev/posts/my-new-stack.md

 ## The Golang Chapter

 Go was... a compelling choice to say the least.
-Be it for its simplicity, powerful cocurrency model and rapid compilation times (which I miss to this day in Rust.)
+Be it for its simplicity, powerful concurrency model and rapid compilation times (which I miss to this day in Rust.)
 Its robust standard library and clean syntax allowed me to build distributed systems with ease.
 However, as projects grew in complexity, several limitations became apparent.